Sally's Savings Blog Personal Finance Blog for Reducing Debt

 Bicarb and vinegar

-If you have stubborn stains and baked-on grime (for instance, if you put your oven through its paces over Christmas) , a heap a few teaspoons of bicarbonate of soda onto what you’re trying to shift, and then pour some vinegar over.
+If you have stubborn stains and baked-on grime (for instance, if you put your oven through its paces over Christmas), heap a few teaspoons of bicarbonate of soda onto what you’re trying to shift, and then pour some vinegar over.
 If you’ve never done this before, watch what happens because it’s great fun.
 Wait till the bubbles have subsided and then let it sit for a while.
 You might need to repeat a few times for the stains to

 Borax